-If you in a hurry, use a microwave to melt the wax.
-Cover the container with a cling film to avoid wax spilled all over the inside of the microwave.
+If you are in a hurry, use a microwave to melt the wax.
+Cover the container with a cling film to avoid wax spilling all over the inside of the microwave.
 Heat it in 30-sec increments on full power until the wax is liquid.
 Be careful not to burn yourself – the wax gets very hot.

 Prep the branches

 If your branches are too long, you can trim them.
 Clean if necessary and paint them if you want to with acrylic paint

 The process is pretty straightforward, but I got some difficulties getting the flowers to stick to the branches or come off my fingers.
 You can run a trial test on a wooden skewer first.
 My first few attempts were a disaster, lol.
 This was until I discovered the trick to make it work every time.
 Check the tip below!

 The first branch took me around one hour, and I was frustrated because the process was quick and painless in the video.
 It wasn’t until I thought that my skin/fingernails were too dry.
 I put some paraffin and wax mixture I got for my skin, and the flowers started to come off effortlessly.
 I believe you can use any cream that creates a film on your skin to make it work.

 Once I did that, the rest of the branches were finished in less than 30 min, including reheating the wax.
 Word of warning – this project can get very messy with wax crumbles, melted wax, and sand.
 So keep this in mind and prepare accordingly.

 - Dip the fingers in ice water and then in the wax.
 Make sure that your fingers don’t touch each other.
 You can repeat the process if necessary to make the flowers thicker.

 - Squeeze your fingers around the branch until the wax sticks to it.